A ChangeShop-informed approach to security¶

 Time-to-fix measures whether the organisation is becoming more capable of resolving issues, not just aware of them.
 Ownership clarity measures whether accountability has actually shifted or has only been notionally assigned.
 The frequency with which teams escalate issues without being asked measures whether the safety conditions for honesty exist.

-Work at leverage points, not symptoms¶
+Working at leverage points, not symptoms¶

 Deploying more tools is usually working on a symptom.
 The underlying question is what model, incentive, or ownership structure is producing the symptom repeatedly.